Interested in becoming a partner?

 Thank you for your interest in becoming a coach for Girls on the Run serving Dubois County.
 The program for third-fifth grade girls, is first and foremost about character development and uses running and an engaging curriculum to help navigate the lessons.

-Our Spring 2017 program will begin the week of February 6th and conclude with our GOTR Celebratory 5k on April 29th.
+Our Spring 2017 program will begin the week of February 5th and conclude with our GOTR Celebratory 5k on April 28th, with the rain date of Friday, May 4th.
 Twelve teams across six program sites in Dubois County will meet twice a week for 10 weeks.
 Please see our "Locations" tab for a full listing of session times and locations.

 Girls on the Run strives to have consistent programming, providing the best possible experience for our girls.
 Our coaches are the most integral part of our program's success.
 We ask that you truly consider the requirements listed below prior to making the commitment to be a Head Coach.